aayukula7/AK-bubble-sort-leaderboard/README.md

 Aayushi Kularaj

 ## Acknowledgement
 Explanations were obtained from OpenAI's ChatGPT to help undertand concepts used in the program.
-All code was understood, writted, and tested by the author.
+All code was understood, writted, and tested by me.